AxeThrowingPlaces

 Book Your Session

-Seven venues, zero below 4.9 stars, and over 4,200 collective reviews.
-Whether you are looking for a date night on the Westside, a corporate outing in Sandy Springs, or a birthday party that nobody will forget, Atlanta delivers.
+Nine venues, zero below 4.9 stars, and over 8,000 collective reviews.
+Whether you are looking for a date night on the Westside, a first-date at American Axes Downtown, a corporate outing in Sandy Springs, a bachelorette weekend in Marietta, or a birthday party that nobody will forget, Atlanta delivers.

 Browse all axe throwing venues in Atlanta or search the full directory to find your nearest option.

-Explore all axe throwing in Georgia, or check out city guides for Nashville, Charlotte, Savannah, and Jacksonville.
+Explore all axe throwing in Georgia, the dedicated Marietta, Buford, and Helen corridor guides, or check out neighboring city guides for Nashville, Charlotte, Birmingham, Mobile AL, Asheville, Savannah, Jacksonville, Charleston, and Panama City Beach.
 New to throwing?
-Start with our beginner's guide or tips and techniques guide.
+Start with our beginner's guide, tips and techniques guide, or first-date guide.
 Planning a group event?
-Read our large groups guide.
-Looking for venues with bars or online booking?
+Read our large groups guide, corporate team building guide, bachelor / bachelorette guide, or birthday party guide.
+Looking for venues with bars, online booking, wheelchair accessibility, or top-rated 4.9-5.0 venues?
 Browse the full directory.

 Find More Venues in Atlanta